akt12345/TriviaGame/README.md

 ## Player Instructions
-* The player will have a limited amount of time to finish the quiz.
+* The player has a limited amount of time to finish the quiz.

 * The game ends when the time runs out.
-The page will reveal the number of questions that players answer correctly and incorrectly.

 * Only pick one answer per question